 Parameter- Configuration File

 gui_lang.url <y000000000xx>.cfg</y000000000xx>

 Description Configures the access URL of the language pack.
 Note: The language packs you load are dependent on available language packs from the provisioning server.
 You can download the language pack to the phone user interface only.

 Format URL

 Default Value Blank

 Range String within 511 characters

-Example The following example uses HTTP to download the language pack "lang+English.txt" from the provisioning server 192.168.10.25. gui_lang.url =
+Example The following example uses HTTP to download a new Russian language pack "lang-Russian.txt" from the provisioning server 192.168.10.25. gui_lang.url = http://192.168.10.25/lang-Russian.txt